The Copernicus Legacy

-The Copernicus Legacy is a bestselling series written by Tony Abbott.
-It is about the adventures of Wade Kaplan, Darrell Kaplan, Lily, Becca Moore, Roald Kaplan, and Sara Kaplan to try to destroy a time machine made by Ptolemy, but discovered and used by Nicolaus Copernicus, from the dangerous Teutonic Order of Ancient Prussia.
-It currently has four books in the series, but one is in a series diverted from The Copernicus Legacy called Copernicus Archives.
+The Copernicus Legacy is a book series written by Tony Abbott.
+It is about the adventures of Wade Kaplan, Darrell Kaplan, Lily, Becca Moore, Roald Kaplan, and Sara Kaplan as they try to destroy a time machine made by Ptolemy but discovered and used by Nicolaus Copernicus, from the dangerous Teutonic Order of Ancient Prussia.
+It currently has four books in the main series, but two are in a series diverted from The Copernicus Legacy called Copernicus Archives.
 While a work of fiction, it does incorporate some facts about Copernicus's history.